felipeflorencio/SwiftyFlow/README.md

 }
 ```

+#### What's this container?
+Why I need to register?

+>This container is the place that we declare all the types that we want to have in this ***Flow Manager*** that we will use to navigate.

+>Another important part here is that we are just declaring the types, we are for now just registering the classes that latter we will use, we do not instantiate this classes while we are declaring, only when we start the navigation and we request the **type** that our framework will ask if we have that type declared, if yes, will go to your container look for the registration and ***resolve*** the instance and return to be shown.

 Inside your class, the one that you want to start your navigation flow you need to create your flow manager.

-Imagine that we have a class called `AppInitialViewController` and inside this class I will create a method that will create our stack and call.
+Imagine that we have a class called `AppInitialViewController` and inside this class I will create a method that will create our stack and set to our `FlowManager` which container to use.

 ```swift
 func createOurNavigation() {